GetStream/stream-cli/README.md

 $ npm install -g getstream-cli
 ```

+## 🚨 Warning

+Cli will be installed as `stream` and if you have other binaries with the same name such as `imagemagick`.
+Beware to update your `PATH` to search for our cli first or rename/symbolic link it.

 # 🚀 Getting Started

 In order to initialize the CLI, it's as simple as: